utopia-group/sypet/README.md

 type check and pass all test cases provided by the user.

 # Release 0.1 (November 2016)
-This release corresponds to binary version of SyPet that was used in the paper:
+This release corresponds to the binary version of SyPet that was used in the paper:
 "Component-based synthesis for complex APIs" Yu Feng, Ruben Martins, Yuepeng Wang, Isil Dillig, Thomas W. Reps.
 POPL 2017.

-For more details see the website of this release at: https://fredfeng.github.io/sypet/
+More details for this release are available at: https://fredfeng.github.io/sypet/

 # A. Reproducing the results from the POPL'17 paper